 - Access to the postgraduate wing of the £35million Hugh Aston Building

 At DMU, we are committed to helping our graduates enhance their careers and personal development through further study.

-Vice-Chancellor’s 2020 Scholarship
+Vice-Chancellor’s Sports Scholarship

 Find out about available scholarships and country specific fee discounts for international students.